 - peppermint bark tea bags

 If for some reason someone in your family can’t or shouldn’t have that much candy, don’t let that stop you from using an Advent calendar.
-There are so many other small inexpensive gifts that could be used.
-Here are just a few ideas.
+There are so many other small items that would be the perfect size.
+Here are just a few great gift ideas.

 - glow sticks